equalitie/devopsjs/README.md

 ```

-DNets can be added to the config directory, eg,
+DNets can be added to the config directory as dnetname.js, eg,

 ```javascript
 var c = GLOBAL.CONFIG;